 What is a Homestead?

-A homestead claim must also be based in a real property interest.
-For instance, neither a mobile home nor a boat qualify.
+A homestead claim must also be based on a real property interest.
+For instance, neither a mobile home unaffixed to the realty nor a boat qualify.
 But a vacant lot can be homestead if the owner has reasonable expectations of building a home on it; a leasehold estate (rental property) can be homestead; a life estate may also qualify; and even a beneficial interest in a trust that holds real estate can be homestead.

 (a) If used for the purposes of an urban home or as both an urban home and a place to exercise a calling or business, the homestead of a family or a single adult person not otherwise entitled to a homestead shall consist of not more than 10 acres of land which may be in one or more continuous lots, together with any improvements thereon.